tarunkumar-as/Movie-Review/README.md

 # Movie-Review
-A Java application that allows users and movie critiques to review movies
+A Java Swing Application that allows users and movie critiques to review movies